haberdashPI/Weber.jl/docs/src/start.md

 run(exp)
 ```

 This final part of the code actually runs the experiment.
-Note that none of the
+Note that almost none of the
 code in setup actually runs during the experiment.
 This is _important_!
 Weber is
 designed to run as much code as possible before the experiment starts, during
 setup.
 This is called setup-time.
 This ensures that code which
 does run during the experiment, during run-time, can do so in a timely manner.
 The
 only code that actually runs during the experiment is the behavior defined
-within each moment.
+within each moment (e.g. playing sounds, displaying text, etc...).

 # Where to go from here